Home > Pies, Tarts, and Crisps > Gluten Free Mini Apple Pie

 • Cinnamon, Allspice, and Cardamom – Cinnamon may be a must, but you can certainly add any spice you like!

 Prepare the pie dough.
-Much like a traditional pie dough, the few ingredients are combined then chilled.
+Much like a traditional pie dough, the few ingredients are combined and then chilled.
 The key ingredient to a good pie dough: cold butter.

 • Almond Flour – Almond flour provides structure, moisture, and flavor.